gmlee329/gpt2_convert_serving/README.md

 $ python onnx_to_tensorflow.py
 ```

-In the test_gpt2-lm-head folder, the model folder will be maded
+The model folder will be maded in the test_gpt2-lm-head folder
 In the model folder, there is assets, variables, saved_model.pb

 ## test converted tensorflow model's output